rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-manifestation.md

 <a name="9.3.35.1">9.3.35.1</a> If the resource includes a statement as to a limited number of copies of the edition, give this statement of limitation in a note, preferably in quoted form.

+>Example:
+><CITE>“250 copies printed”&#8208;&#8208;preface</CITE>

 <a name="9.3.35.2">9.3.35.2</a> If the statement of limitation is accompanied by statements of responsibility or other information relating to the production of the edition, include as much of the additional information in the note as is considered important.

 >Example:
-><CITE>"250 copies printed"--Preface</CITE>
+><CITE>“Of this edition one hundred and twenty one copies have been numbered and signed by Dr. Julian Wolff, B.S.I. and Hugh Pentecost”&#8208;&#8208;title page verso</CITE>

 >Example:
-><CITE>"Of this edition one hundred and twenty one copies have been numbered and signed by Dr. Julian Wolff, B.S.I. and Hugh Pentecost"--Title page verso</CITE>
+><CITE>“A special edition of twenty, signed and numbered, copies was produced and bound in full red Morocco.
+These special copies are each housed in a sculptural human heart shaped box, sitting atop a wooden anatomical specimen stand”&#8208;&#8208;colophon</CITE>

 >Example:
-><CITE>"A special edition of twenty, signed and numbered, copies was produced and bound in full red Morocco.
-These special copies are each housed in a sculptural human heart shaped box, sitting atop a wooden anatomical specimen stand."-- Colophon</CITE>

->Example:
-><CITE>"Of this edition, 100 copies have been bound in hardcovers, numbered and signed by Dr. Julian Wolff, B.S.I.
-Commissionaire."</CITE>
+><CITE>"Il a été-tiré de cet ouvrage: 10 exemplaires sur papier de Chine, numérotés de 1 à 10 ; 50 exemplaires sur papier du Japon numérotés de 11 à 60 ; 150 exemplaires sur papier de Hollande, numérotés de 61 à 210 ; 300 exemplaires sur papier pur fil Lafuma, numérotés de 211 à 510.
+L'édition originale a été tirée sur papier d'alfa"&#8208;&#8208;preliminary leaf</CITE>

 <a name="9.3.35.3">9.3.35.3</a>  If the statement of limitation includes the unique number of the item being cataloged, give only the statement of limitation as note on manifestation.
 Record the copy number as a [Note on item](/DCRMR/additional-notes/Note-on-item/) if considered important (see [9.4.34.1](/DCRMR/additional-notes/Note-on-item/#9.4.34.1)).